-Jennifer A. Moore recently tried the first case in federal court involving the weedkiller, Roundup, proving that it caused her client's non-Hodgkin's lymphoma resulting in an $80 million verdict against Monsanto.
+Jennifer A. Moore tried the only case in federal court involving the weedkiller, Roundup, proving that it caused her client's non-Hodgkin's lymphoma resulting in an $80 million verdict against Monsanto and leading to settlements exceeding $10 billion for thousands of injured victims.
 For over 20 years, Ms. Moore has fought to secure justice for her clients and held numerous wrongdoers accountable resulting in multi-million dollar trial verdicts and settlements.

 Ms. Moore is licensed to practice law in both Kentucky and California and is a member of the Louisville, Kentucky, California, and American Bar Associations, Women Lawyers Association of Jefferson County, AAJ, and the Kentucky Justice Association (KJA).
 She also co-founded the Women Lawyers Caucus for KJA.

-In addition to her law practice, Ms. Moore is the founder and board chair of Emerge Kentucky, a nonprofit focused on training women to run for elected office.
-To date, Emerge Kentucky has trained over 220 women and 36 currently serve in office with 61% winning in the 2016 Election.
+In addition to her law practice, Ms. Moore is the founder and immediate past board chair of Emerge Kentucky, a nonprofit focused on training women to run for elected office.
+To date, Emerge Kentucky has trained over 250 women and 42 currently serve in office.
 Ms. Moore also served as the Chair of the Kentucky Democratic Party from 2007 to 2009.
-She is currently on the boards of Emerge Kentucky (Founder and Chair), Emerge America, AAJ, and KJA, and is a member of the Kentucky Supreme Court Rules Committee.
+She is currently on the boards of Emerge Kentucky (Founder and Chair Emeritus), AAJ, and KJA, and is a member of the Kentucky Supreme Court Rules Committee.

-In recognition of her work, Kentucky Monthly named Ms. Moore one of “Top 25 Women Attorneys in Kentucky” and Business First named her one of the “Top 40 Under 40” to watch.
+In recognition of her work, Kentucky Monthly named Ms. Moore one of “œTop 25 Women Attorneys in Kentucky” and Business First named her one of the “œTop 40 Under 40″ to watch.
+Recently, her alma mater, the University of Kentucky College of Law recognized her as the 2020 recipient of the Professional Achievement Award for her work holding Monsanto Company accountable for its product, Roundup.
 The Women Lawyer's Association of Jefferson County named her 2016 member of the year and the Kentucky Bar Association named her Kentucky's Outstanding Young Lawyer.
 She has also received the Outstanding Young Professional Alumni Award from the University of Kentucky College of Law and her alma mater, Transylvania University, recognized her as the Outstanding Young Alumni.
-Today's Woman magazine featured her in the September 2006 issue as one of eight Louisville “Way to Go Woman” honorees.
+Today's Woman magazine featured her in the September 2006 issue as one of eight Louisville “œWay to Go Woman” honorees.
 That same month the cover story for the weekly Louisville magazine, Velocity, profiled her legal accomplishments.
-Recently, Alpha Kappa Alpha, Inc. awarded her the Coretta Scott King Spirit of Ivy Award in recognition of her work for the betterment of the citizens and community and The Kentucky Gazette recognized Jennifer as one of the “2019 Notable Women in Kentucky Politics and Government.”
+Recently, Alpha Kappa Alpha, Inc. awarded her the Coretta Scott King Spirit of Ivy Award in recognition of her work for the betterment of the citizens and community and The Kentucky Gazette recognized Jennifer as one of the “œ2019 Notable Women in Kentucky Politics and Government.”